nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 of files, and not filenames and directory structures.

 You should regularly backup all encryption keys to prevent permanent data loss.
-The encryption keys are stored in following directories:
+The encryption keys are stored in the following directories:

 ``data/<user>/files_encryption``
   Users' private keys and all other keys necessary to decrypt the users' files